softarc-consulting/sheriff/README.md

 ## 3. Module Boundaries

-Every directory with an _index.ts_ is a module.
-The _index.ts_ exports those files that should be accessible from the outside.
+Every directory with an _index.ts_ is a module. _index.ts_ exports those files that should be accessible from the outside, i.e. it exposes the public API of the module.

 In the screenshot below, you see an _index.ts_, which exposes the _holidays-facade.service.ts_, but encapsulates the _internal.service.ts_.

 <img width="1905" alt="Screenshot 2023-06-24 at 12 24 09" src="https://github.com/softarc-consulting/sheriff/assets/5721205/a581e3a2-9609-4fcf-b2ac-f5f761167200">